brianseg014/domainpy/README.md

 ### One last thing, an utility (Mapper)

-As you me guess, all system messages (command, integration event and domain event) will need to be serialized in exposed in the infrastructure.
+As you may guess, all system messages (command, integration event and domain event) will need to be serialized in exposed in the infrastructure.
 There is a built-in system.